Children of Divorce May Be Supported Longer

 Sixteen states and two United States territories have considered similar bills.
 Between the years 2000 and 2016, none of these bills made it into law.
 Hill is quick to point out that the general age of majority will not be raised.
 The law would only apply in certain situations.
 For example, they may specify that the age of majority would be raised if the child was enrolled in school, had a significant health issue or was disabled in some way.

 Proponents of the bill wonder about its constitutionality.
 If the age of majority would only be raised for children of divorce, how is it fair to children whose parents are still married but can’t afford college tuition?
 There is also concern about whether advancing the age of majority would impact a child’s ability to secure financial aid.

-If you need assistance with a divorce in Howard County, MD, please reach out to our office and schedule an appointment for a free case evaluation.
+If you need assistance with a divorce in Howard County, MD, please reach out to our office and schedule your no-obligation initial consultation.